Pedro Abad Santos: Katipunan and Philippine-American War

+Still, Pedro was in trial for banditry and guerilla activities, which was punishable by death.
+His family hired prominent American lawyer John Haussermann to defend him during his trial.
+Pedro received a life sentence of exile in Guam, which was reduced to 25 years of imprisonment in Old Bilibid Prison in 1901.
+He was released in 1903 due to a general amnesty proclaimed by President Theodore Roosevelt in July 4, 1902.
+Pedro arrived in the Philippines with a recurrent stomach ulcer.

+Political career

-In 1906, Pedro was admitted to the bar and began a legal career that followed the career paths of politicians of his generation.
-From 1907 to 1909, he served as justice of the peace in his hometown.
-He served as councilor of his hometown from January 1910 to March 1912.
-From 1916 to 1922, he represented the second district of Pampanga in the House of Representatives of the Philippine Islands for two terms.
-In 1922, he was also a member of the Philippine Independence Mission to the United States, headed by Sergio Osmeña.
+In 1906, Pedro was admitted to the bar.
+From 1907 to 1909, he served as justice of the peace and as provincial fiscal in San Fernando, Pampanga.
+As provincial fiscal, he was also Pampanga's prosecuting attorney.
+He served as councilor of San Fernando from January 1910 to March 1912.
+From 1916 to 1922, he represented the Second District of Pampanga in the House of Representatives of the Philippine Islands for two terms.

+He began offering pro bono legal services when he was a municipal councilor.
+Around a third of his cases were composed of peasants and workers, who were subsidized by the rest of his clients, who were from prominent families.
+His law office was a nipa hut near the Abad Santos ancestral house.

+He founded a private law firm with sibling Jose Abad Santos from 1920 to 1921 in Calle Azcarraga (now Recto Avenue) in Manila.
+He was also included among the 28 members of the second Philippine Independence Mission to the United States in 1922, headed by Sergio Osmeña.

 But in 1926, when his younger brother Jose was already an undersecretary in the Department of Justice of the American colonial government, Pedro lost the election for governor of Pampanga.
 He would never again serve in any official capacity in the colonial or Philippine governments.